lukepeng02/Stat-Bot/README.md

 # StatBot
-StatBot is a Discord bot that helps people learn statistics by asking questions and providing a response.
+StatBot is a Discord bot that helps people learn introductory probability and statistics by asking questions and providing a response.

 ## Installation
 To install, run `pip3 install sympy scipy` on the command line.
 Make sure that you also have a LaTeX program on your device, such as TeX Live (for Linux users).